Ceelog/phpdoc-en/src/ref/pcre.md

 **`PREG_OFFSET_CAPTURE`**
-If this flag is passed, for every occurring match the appendant string offset will also be returned.
+If this flag is passed, for every occurring match the appendant string offset (in bytes) will also be returned.
 Note that this changes the value of `matches` into an array of arrays where every element is an array consisting of the matched string at offset *0* and its string offset into `subject` at offset *1*.

 ``` php
 <?php